synchrofit/synchrofit/README.md

 ```

 ### spectral_model
 Once you have determined the optimal fit, you might want to construct a model spectrum e.g. to compare the observed and model data, or to simulate the model over a range of frequencies to visualize on a plot.
-This is performed using the `spectral_data` function which takes the parameters estimated by `spectral_fitter` and simulates the model spectrum. `spectral_data` uses the uncertainties in each free parameter and estimates the uncertainties in the model using a standard Monte-Carlo approach.
+This is performed using the `spectral_model` function which takes the parameters estimated by `spectral_fitter` and simulates the model spectrum. `spectral_model` uses the uncertainties in each free parameter and estimates the uncertainties in the model using a standard Monte-Carlo approach.
 ```
 spectral_model(params : tuple, frequency : (list, np.ndarray), mc_length=500, err_width=2, \
     b_field=None, redshift=None, work_dir=None, write_model=False, save_prefix=None):